Mary Kom: Career

 After her marriage, Kom took a short hiatus from boxing.
-After giving birth to her first child, Kom started training once again.
+After giving birth to her twins in 2007, Kom started training once again.
 She won a silver medal at the 2008 Asian Women's Boxing Championship in India and a fourth successive gold medal at the 2008 AIBA Women's World Boxing Championships in China, followed by a gold medal at the 2009 Asian Indoor Games in Vietnam.

 In 2010, Kom won the gold medal at the Asian Women's Boxing Championship in Kazakhstan, and at the 2010 AIBA Women's World Boxing Championships in Barbados, her fifth consecutive gold at the championship.
 She competed in Barbados in the 48 kg weight category, after AIBA had stopped using the 46 kg class.
 In the 2010 Asian Games, she competed in the 51 kg class and won a bronze medal.
 In 2011, she won gold in the 48 kg class at the Asian Women's Cup in China.

-On 3 October 2010 she, along with Sanjay and Harshit Jain, had the honour of bearing the Queen's Baton in the opening ceremony run in the stadium for the 2010 Commonwealth Games in Delhi.
+On 3 October 2010, she, along with Sanjay and Harshit Jain, had the honour of bearing the Queen's Baton in the opening ceremony run in the stadium for the 2010 Commonwealth Games in Delhi.
 She did not compete, however, as women's boxing was not included in the Commonwealth Games.

 Kom, who had previously fought in the 46 and 48 kg categories, shifted to the 51 kg category after the world body decided to allow women's boxing in only three weight categories eliminating the lower weight classes.

 At the 2012 AIBA Women's World Boxing Championship, Kom was competing not just for the championship itself but also for a place at the 2012 London Olympics in London, the first time women's boxing had featured as an Olympic sport.
-She was defeated in the 51 kg semi-finals by Nicola Adams of the UK, but did succeed in getting a bronze medal.
-She was the only Indian woman to qualify for boxing event, with Laishram Sarita Devi narrowly missing a place in the 60 kg class.
+She was defeated in the 51 kg quarter-finals by Nicola Adams of the UK.
+She was the only Indian woman to qualify for the Olympic boxing event, with Laishram Sarita Devi narrowly missing a place in the 60 kg class.